 Sales of athleisure products are sprinting ahead and fashion and sporting brands are competing with one another to design novel products which allow consumers to be both athletic and fashionable or provide some added benefit to the consumer such as comfort.

 If a brand expends significant time and financial resources in developing such a product, it will obviously want to prevent competitors from copycatting, which would clearly be damaging.
 Given the importance of these products to the success of brands’ bottom lines, it is not surprising that brands are resorting to Court action to protect them.

 Earlier this month, Lululemon filed a US court complaint against Under Armour alleging that the latter’s range of sports bras infringed the former’s patents and trade dress.
-An example of one of the patents and an alleged infringing bra is shown below:

 The approach for protecting designs of athleisure goods is much easier and cheaper in the UK.
 Designs can either be registered or unregistered and can protect the whole or a part of the item.

 To register a design, it must be new and have individual character – in other words it must not create a sense of “déjà vu” in the mind of a regular user of such products.
 The registered right lasts for a maximum of 25 years and gives the owner the exclusive right to use the design and any other design which does not produce a different overall impression on the informed user.